CONSTIPATION AND MEGACOLON

 - Some medications can have constipation as a side effect (sucralfate).

-- An important potential cause of constipation to check for is an electrolyte imbalance, especially in an older pet.
+- n important potential cause of constipation to check for is an electrolyte imbalance, especially in an older pet.
 This may be the only noticeable sign of an important metabolic problem such as kidney failure.
-If the constipation has been a recurring problem then this kind of labwork database becomes especially important.
+A basic database of lab tests is especially important if constipation has been recurrent or if the patient is elderly as it could indicate an important underlying problem.

 - An internal obstruction may be causing the problem.
 For example, animals hit by cars often suffer a fractured pelvis.
 These usually heal without surgery but can heal such that the pelvic canal through which stool must pass is narrowed.
 Constipation may not result for years after the initial trauma.
 An old fracture is generally obvious with a radiograph of the abdomen.